shaiss/agapi/tests/RUN_TESTS.md

 3. Create unique test data with timestamps or random identifiers
 4. Implement defensive error handling for robustness
 5. Document any new requirements in this file
-6. Consider adding the test to run-simple-tests.sh if it's critical
+6. Add the test to the appropriate script:
+   - For critical functionality tests: Add to `run-simple-tests.sh`
+   - For detailed or specialized tests: Only include in `run-comprehensive-tests.sh`
+7. Place new test files in the `tests/api` directory with the `.test.cjs` extension

 ## Future Testing Improvements